 High School Bat Regulations: Can you use a wooden bat?

-A wooden bat can be used for game practice, but there is no substitute for a ‘BBCOR’ bat for real play according to high school bat rules 2021 and Michigan high school baseball bat regulations BBCOR.
+For practice, a wooden bat may be used, however a ‘BBCOR’ bat is the only option according to high school bat rules 2021 and Michigan high school baseball bat regulations BBCOR.

-Typically, the ‘Little League Baseball’ bat is used by middle school children and the BBCOR bat is also used.
-So, as long as you are using the ‘BBCOR’ bat, the High School Bat Regulations 2020 for batting between high and middle school are not a problem.
+The ‘Little League Baseball’ bat and the BBCOR bat are often used by middle schoolers.
+If you’re using the “BBCOR” bat, the 2020 High School Bat Regulations for batting between high school and middle school aren’t a concern.

-The detailed meaning of ‘Batted Ball Coefficient of Restitution’ is that the coefficient of bat and ball is equal to the compensation and although not made of wood, it works just as efficiently as a wooden bat.
+To be more specific, the ‘Batted Ball Coefficient of Restitution’ means that even if it is not made of wood, it performs just as well as a wooden bat.

 However, if you have any spare time, you can check out the list of the best bat for machine pitch baseball.

 Can you use USSSA bats in high school?
 Read: Top 15 Best USSSA bats ever to know the answer of can you use USSSA bats in high school and current rules and regulations.

 What is BPF bat?